-The draft order would decline to reconsider either the definition of Shared Services Agreements (SSA) or the disclosure requirement adopted in the 2016 Media Ownership Order.
-Rather, the draft order concludes that the adoption of both a definition and a disclosure requirement was fully supported by the record in that proceeding.
+The Order on Reconsideration declines to reconsider either the definition of a Shared Services Agreement (SSA) or the SSA disclosure requirement adopted in the 2016 Media Ownership Order.
+Rather, it concludes that the adoption of both a definition and a disclosure requirement was fully supported by the record supporting the 2016 Media Ownership Order.

-Significantly, the draft order affirms that this decision is not a pretext for further regulation of SSAs.
-Indeed, the draft order notes that should a future FCC consider the regulatory status of these agreements, it first must (i) demonstrate a significant study and understanding of the impact of these agreements on station operations and (ii) consider the public interest benefits these agreements help facilitate.
+Significantly, the Order on Reconsideration affirms that this decision is not a pretext for further regulation of SSAs.
+Indeed, the Order on Reconsideration notes that should a future FCC consider the regulatory status of these agreements, it first must: (i) demonstrate a significant study and understanding of the impact of these agreements on station operations; and (ii) consider the public interest benefits these agreements help facilitate.